Any time of the year is a great time to press the pause button and reflect on:

 Intention statements can help you live purposefully.
 It’s not about what you “should” do or what you “need” to do, and is all about what you choose to do.

-I really like the intention statement format I learned in the Fearless Living Institute’s life coaching program of which I’m a student.
+I really like the intention statement format I learned in the Life Coach Certification Program at the Fearless Living Institute.
 The format is: “I am willing to practice…”

 Being willing to practice takes the focus away from the end result, and puts the focus on your process.
 You’re not dependent on someone else doing something to be successful.
 It empowers you because you are making choices, and not waiting for someone to do something to make you happy.